jmichel7/Chevie.jl/README.md

-*Weyl groups* are the finite real reflection groups (finite Coxeter groups) which  can be defined  over the rational  numbers (that is, finite rational reflection  groups).
-We implement them as a subgroup of the permutations of a  root system.
+Let  `V` be a  real vector space.
+Finite Coxeter groups  coincide with teh finite  subgroups of  `GL(V)` which  can be  generated y reflections. *Weyl groups*  are  the  finite  Coxeter  groups  which  can  be defined over the rational   numbers.
+We  implement  finite   Coxter  groups  as  groups  of permutations  of  a  root  system.
 Root  systems play an important role in mathematics as they classify semi-simple Lie algebras and algebraic groups.

 Let  us give precise definitions.
 Let `V`  be a real vector space, `Vⱽ` its dual  and let `(,)`  be the natural  pairing between `Vⱽ`  and `V`.
 A *root system*  is a finite set  of vectors `R` which  generate `V` (the *roots*), together  with  a  map  `r↦  rⱽ`  from  `R`  to  a subset `Rⱽ` of `Vⱽ` (the *coroots*) such that: